stepan662/tcgp/README.md

 * 5:  `FINITE_AUTOMAT_ERROR` - Logical error in user defined Finite automat.
 * 10: `ARGUMENTS_ERROR` - Arguments error.
 * 99: `INTERNAL_ERROR` - Other internal error.

+## Test suite ##

+Test suite is placed in `./tests/` folder and contains many example grammars, including all grammars mentioned in the Bc. thesis.

+You can run all tests by bash script by typing `./test.sh` in tests folder.

+## LaTex source files of thesis ##

+Source files of thesis are placed in `./docs/` folder.
+For compiling to .pdf format just type `make` in documentation folder.
+Package `pdflatex` is required.

+Content of this CD (including all source files) is protected by MIT licence.